-That the system of PCLL quality assurance be strengthened to include a triennial review of the course (Section 5.4.3); this recommendation applies equally to any sole provider introduced under Recommendation 2.1.
-New regulation should be introduced to enable de-accreditation of a provider, including an independent appeal process against a recommendation of de-accreditation.
+That the system of PCLL quality assurance be strengthened to include a quinquennial review of the course (Section 5.4.3), including a requirement that providers report formally to SCLET as to the steps taken to meet any conditions or recommendations of the review.84 New regulation should be introduced to enable de-accreditation of a provider, including an independent appeal process against a recommendation of de-accreditation.

-That (i) key stakeholders when devising the outcomes and written standards, and (ii) the PCLL providers more generally when developing electives, or considering the scope of the informal curriculum, or delivery of student support, identify and address a range of future needs/priorities for training.
+That (i) key stakeholders when devising the outcomes and written standards, and (ii) the PCLL providers more generally when developing electives, or considering the scope of the informal (non-mandatory) curriculum, or delivery of student support, identify and address a range of future needs/priorities for training.
 These include: education in professionalism; commercial awareness; understanding of new modes and technologies of legal practice; developing greater proficiency in Putonghua; developing lifelong learning/reflective practice capabilities; the need for enhanced careers advice and support.
+As noted in section 4, this may be best achieved in the context of a larger re-evaluation of the outcomes of, and fit between, the PCLL and the academic stage.